As Amended at the Annual Convention in Fresno, California on March 23, 2017

 Section 4.09.
 Remittance of Dues from Chartered Republican Assemblies.
 When members pay their dues directly to a chartered Republican Assembly, that Republican Assembly shall then remit $15 per member (and $6 for each additional member living in the same household with the same mailing address) to the CRA Membership Secretary.

 Section 4.10.
 Members-at-Large.
 CRA members not assigned to a chartered Republican Assembly are members-at-large.
 The CRA Board of Directors shall have the exclusive authority to accept, reject, discipline, or terminate members-at-large.
-Members-at-large may not vote at Annual or Special Conventions, unless they are serving as voting members of the Board of Directors.
+Members-at-large may not vote at Annual or Special Conventions, unless they are serving as Delegates-at-Large.

 Section 4.11.
 Honorary Membership.
 By a two-thirds vote, the CRA Board of Directors or the board of directors of any chartered Republican Assembly may award Honorary Membership to any registered Republican.